Cloud Load Balancers FAQ

 What are the security concerns with SSL termination?

 After SSL termination decrypts the data at the Cloud Load Balancer, it passes the unencrypted data to any nodes that are configured for that device.
 If you have nodes that are not in the same data center as the SSL-enabled load balancer, that unencrypted data is sent over the public Internet to those nodes.
 Therefore we recommend that you use an SSL-enabled load balancer only with nodes that reside in the same data center as the load balancer.
-The proximity allows the load balancer to use the nodes’ private IP addresses (the ServiceNet) to limit unencrypted traffic to within the data center’s network, as illustrated in the following diagram.
+The proximity allows the load balancer to use the nodes’ private IP addresses (the ServiceNet) to limit unencrypted traffic to within the data center’s network.

 What are the benefits of using SSL Termination on the Cloud Load Balancer?